ReggieVW/cvat-docs/manual/annotate_body_keypoints.md

 ## Swith on/off the keyframe
-You can switch of the keyframe so intermediate frames will be drawn automatically.
+You can switch off the keyframe so intermediate frames will be drawn automatically.
 Interpolation will be used.
 ![image](https://user-images.githubusercontent.com/35894891/171388737-3f40bbee-b661-497f-9c81-f97362fcf781.png)